Birth Certificates – Surrogacy

 The new birth certificate (Parental Order certificate) will have a short reference stating that it is being issued following the making of a Parental Order.
 There will be no reference to the surrogate or use of donor gametes.

 Regardless of the law in the country where the surrogacy took place, the surrogate is always the legal mother.
-Whether one of you is the legal parent will depend on the circumstances surrounding the insemination or embryo transfer and whether the surrogate is married or in a Civil Partnership.
-It is essential that you get advice before you start the process and preferably before you select the surrogate.
-We will advise you on whether you can become legal parents to the child(ren) and if so, how to return to England with the child.
-We will then offer you a fixed fee service to obtain a Parental Order.
+Whether one of you is the legal parent will depend on the circumstances surrounding the insemination or embryo transfer and whether the surrogate is married or in a civil partnership.
+It is essential that you get advice before you start the process preferably before you select the surrogate.
+I will advise you on whether you can become legal parents and if so, how to return to England with the child.
+You will be offered a fixed fee service to obtain a Parental Order.

-A Parental Order extinguishes any legal rights that the surrogate and her husband have for the child and makes you the legal parents.
+The Parental Order extinguishes any legal rights that the surrogate and her husband have for the child and makes you the legal parents.
 If you do not secure a Parental Order by the time the child is 6 months old, you will need to consider alternatives such as adoption.
-This is a strict deadline that cannot be extended.
-We will work with you, the clinic and lawyers to ensure that all of the necessary paperwork is in place for the Parental Order process.
+I will work with you, the clinic and lawyers to ensure that all of the necessary paperwork is in place for the Parental Order process.

-Please call our surrogacy lawyers for advice on birth certificates following surrogacy on 01727 884 688 or e-mail Harjit directly on firstname.lastname@example.org
+Please call surrogacy solicitors for advice on birth certificates following surrogacy on 01727 884 688 or e-mail directly on firstname.lastname@example.org

 I provide legal advice on surrogacy based on the law in England and Wales.